srobo/docs/programming/sr/ruggeduinos/custom_firmware.md

 You're done!
 You can now use your custom cake-baking firmware!

-If you have multiple Ruggeduino running custom firmware, you can keep track of which one is which by using the serial numner.
+If you have multiple Ruggeduino running custom firmware, you can keep track of which one is which by using the serial number.

 [Completely custom firmware](#completely) {#completely}
 ----------------------------